 A series of nature trails meander through the park, and a variety of birds and animals tend to congregate in the wetlands area of the lower section of PKP.
-Animals sighted include beavers, turtles, fish, frogs, skinks and lizards.
+Animals sighted include beavers, turtles, fish, frogs, skunks and lizards.
 A platform built by volunteers overlooks part of the wetlands.

 The park wetlands are fed by a series of springs; these springs contributed to the drinking water of Early Augusta.
 PKP is a bird sanctuary and a variety of birds can be spotted.
 It is a favorite spot for bird enthusiasts.
 Because the elevation in the park changes more than 100 feet, there is also a large variety of trees, shrubs and native flowers to be seen throughout PKP